 First, locate the airing you want to analyze.

-- Click the date range on the upper-left of the content page to change the airing/episode.
+- Click the date range on the upper-right of the content page to change the airing/episode.

 - The filter options will appear.
 Select the Season and then the specific Airing you want.

 - Click Apply to navigate to the airing view of the specific episode.

 Once you are viewing the linear airing for the episode, click the Airtime button to zoom in to a minute-by-minute analysis of the airtime window.

 Click on Canvs' Video button to active the Canvs video player.

 The video player will begin playing at the start of the airing when you click the Video button.
 When the video player is active, Canvs will automatically highlight the Reactions that occurred within that minute of the airing, allowing you to see how fans Reacted to what they saw on the screen.